SillyMoo/symantest/README.md

 relevant GitHub API is :
 https://developer.github.com/v3/search/#search-repositories."

+I wanted to have a play around with Kotlin, so this is a Kotlin version.
+This is just for a bit of fun.

 # The API
 This api allows us to iterate through the github repositories associated with a programming language.